 The Chief Prosecutor in Overland Park is: Melissa Ruttan

 Court Clerk: The court clerk’s office handles all of the administrative tasks of the Overland Park Municipal Court and occupies a large part of the first floor of the courthouse.
-Over twelve assistant court clerks work in the court clerk’s office and they keep the court’s schedule, accept monies on behalf of the court, schedule meetings for the probation office and perform other essential functions for the court.
+Over twelve assistant court clerks work in the court clerk’s office and they keep the court’s schedule, accept money on behalf of the court, schedule meetings for the probation office and perform other essential functions for the court.

 The Court Administrator in Overland Park is: Mary Moss

-Court Security: Kansas courts require court security and Overland Park puts much emphasis on court security and always has several security personnel on duty when court is in session.
+Court Security: Kansas courts require court security and Overland Park puts emphasis on court security and always has several security personnel on duty when court is in session.
 In addition to regulating the public while they are in court, court security transport defendants to and from custody facilities, run criminal background checks, monitor court patrons for warrants, check defendants into probation and process and maintain order in the court when the judge is not present.

 The Head of Court Security in Overland Park is: Michelle Bregel